 Our personality defines the way in which we approach and interpret life and the way in which others view and understand us.
 Getting to know, in depth, the personality of a person with dementia, looking both at the person they were before diagnosis and the person they are now, helps a carer to be ‘on the same wavelength’ and more attuned to the changing needs, attitudes, moods and behaviours of the individual.

-Personality also plays a key role in the way in which a person with dementia responds to and copes with their condition; some may be extrovert and tackle it head on whilst others may be introspective and require heightened emotional support and reassurance.
+Personality also plays a key role in the way in which a person with dementia responds to and copes with their condition; some may be extroverted and tackle it head on whilst others may be introspective and require heightened emotional support and reassurance.
 Knowing the personality of a person with dementia better enables the carer to build a tailored and effective care plan around the individual.

-A dementia care plan must take into account the living environment of the person with dementia as this is vital to ensuring their continued independence, personal safety and security.
+An Alzheimer's disease or other dementia care plan must take into account the living environment of the person with dementia as this is vital to ensuring their continued independence, personal safety and security.
 Not only is this element about minimising or eliminating physical barriers and health and safety risks but also evaluating how everyday surroundings and stimuli affect the moods and behaviour of the person with dementia, and how improvements may be made, if necessary.